nsbarr/self-therapy/content/posts/ifs.md

 ---
 title: "Augmented Self-Therapy"
+url: "/ifs/"
-subtitle: "How I'm using an AI Practice Partner to enhance my inner work"
+subtitle: "How I'm using AI to enhance my Internal Family Systems practice"
 date: 2023-08-19T15:23:24+02:00
 draft: false
 toc: false
 ---

-For several months, I've been building and using an AI-powered therapy tool based on the Internal Family Systems (IFS) model.
-I've found it very useful, and after receiving some positive feedback, I think others might find it useful, too.
+For several months, I've been building and using an AI-powered therapy tool.
+Many people are experimenting along these lines, but this tool takes advantage of unusual structural properties in the Internal Family Systems (IFS) model.

+Unlike other therapeutic modalities, IFS comes with a user manual.
+The role of the therapist is not to diagnose or to heal the client, but rather to guide the client through the appropriate protocol, helping them develop their capacity for self-healing over time.
+With a less structured modality like talk therapy, AI chatbots can only mimic therapist behavior, producing a simulacrum of empathy, insight, and advice.
+With IFS, an AI-powered tool can elegantly guide the client through the relevant protocol, freeing them up to go deeper inside.

 IFS changed my life when I first started working with it in 2020.
 It is a wonderfully empowering therapy that says we all have the innate capacity to heal ourselves.
 In the words of the [IFS Institute](https://ifs-institute.com/):

 >IFS is a transformative tool that conceives every human being as a system of protective and wounded inner parts led by a core Self.
 We believe the mind is naturally multiple and that is a good thing.
 Just like members of a family, inner parts are forced from their valuable states into extreme roles within us.
 Self is in everyone.
 It can’t be damaged.
 It knows how to heal.

-In IFS, the therapist acts primarily as a guide, helping the client access Self-energy, and providing support along the way.
 While a therapist can be very helpful, many people practice IFS with a partner, or even by themselves.
-My own entry into IFS was the book [*Self-Therapy*]((https://amzn.to/44bUY7G)) by Jay Earley, which gives readers a user manual for beginning to heal themselves safely and effectively.
+My own entry into IFS was the book [*Self-Therapy*]((https://amzn.to/44bUY7G)) by Jay Earley, which gives readers a playbook for practicing on their own.

-But as we’ll see, self-therapy is not easy to do.
+But as I discovered, self-therapy is not easy to do.
 When you're trying to feel your feelings, you don't want to have to worry about staying on track or capturing insights.
 It can feel like trying to drive the car, hold the map, and drink your coffee at the same time.

-This is where the AI Practice Partner comes in.
+This is why I built an AI Practice Partner for IFS.
 It empowers me to focus on the most important work – connecting to my inner parts – and takes over supporting tasks.

-Most AI-assisted mental health applications introduce individuals to a chatbot, which performs the role of therapist, companion, or compassionate friend.
-The Practice Partner is different – it's more like a co-pilot that unobtrusively augments and expands one’s inner work.
-Following the principles of IFS, the Practice Partner acts in service of the individual's ability to access their own healing energy, and is designed not to become a crutch.

 The prototype I've built depends on the existing protocols of the IFS model, which have been validated and refined over forty years.
 It aspires only to operationalize those protocols in a novel way that is more effective than worksheets and more available than human partners.
-My wish for this work is that it helps more people learn about IFS, develop a fruitful self-therapy practice, and build their capacity for healing and transformation.

 Because some readers will not be familiar with IFS and other readers will not be familiar with AI mental health chatbots, I  will give brief overviews of both before introducing the AI Practice Partner.
 From there, I'll describe benefits and limitations of the tool that have emerged from user testing, and conclude with some hints at future directions.

+My wish for this work is that it helps more people learn about IFS, develop a fruitful self-therapy practice, and build their capacity for healing and transformation.

 ### IFS: graphing the internal social network